 Peering down into the “mouth of hell,” as explorers from the 1700’s called the Masaya Volcano, is certainly awe-inspiring.

 Don’t miss out on the hike up to the top of the neighboring dormant volcano for the best views of Masaya.
 This takes about 40 minutes round trip, and allows you to see into the crater of an inactive volcano, as well as the best views into the crater of the active Masaya Volcano.
 You’ll also have amazing views of Lake Masaya and even Lake Nicaragua on a clar day.

-NOTE: As of April 2016, the Masaya Volcano is closed due to recent activity.
-Consider heading instead to the Mombacho Volcano for a lovely hike and opportunity to learn more about active volcanoes in this region.
+NOTE: From time to time the Masaya Volcano is closed due to volcanic activity.
+If this happens while you’re in Nicaragua, consider heading instead to the Mombacho Volcano for a lovely hike and opportunity to learn more about active volcanoes in this region.